4rund3v/data_science_tutorial/README.md

-# tutorials
+# Data Science Tutorial
-The code commited while the code tutorials on yt.
+The code, notebooks and notes that was used for the youtube series of Data-Science-Tutorial